Bayer Leverkusen Wins First Bundesliga Title, Ending Bayern Munich's 11-Year Reign

 Leverkusen finally shed its reputation as perennial runner-up after five second-place finishes in the league and one in the Champions League.

+“Perhaps it's healthy for the Bundesliga, also for German football, for another team to win,” said Alonso, who won three Bundesliga titles with Bayern as a player from 2015-17.

+“It's a great joy and we have to enjoy it.
+We need a bit more time to realize what we've achieved.
+But it's a super moment and yes, we'll see what happens next,” Alonso said, referring to the other trophies that his team can win this season.“But now is the time to celebrate.”

-Victor Boniface settled Leverkusen's nerves with the opening goal from the penalty spot before Granit Xhaka hit an audacious long-range shot to make it 2-0 with half an hour to go.
+Victor Boniface - starting a Bundesliga game for the first time since December because of injury - settled Leverkusen's nerves with the opening goal from the penalty spot before Granit Xhaka hit an audacious long-range shot to make it 2-0 with half an hour to go.

 Bremen folded after that with substitute Wirtz scoring a goal very similar to Xhaka's, then another on the counter in the 83rd and a third to end the game, his first career hat trick.